 Above is an example of an etching by Käthe Kollwitz.
 It shows a mother smiling fondly at her child.
 The artist still uses harsh lines and marks, but this time they seem to depict movement, almost as though they are swirling around the child.
 Look at how the artist creates tones through mark-making instead of shading:

 This style of drawing can be called naturalistic – the figures in the portraits do not look unrealistic, neither do they look hyperreal.

 Käthe Kollwitz seemed to choose compositions that could strike an emotional response from the viewer – mothers with their children, families in unfortunate situations and women working hard.
-Her use of harsh dark and light colours add a dramatic impact to her porttraits, exaggerating the emotions she was capturing.
-Kollowitz made artwork after World War I, and after loosing her own son in the war, she often tried to explore the experience of mourning and loss.
+Her use of harsh dark and light colours add a dramatic impact to her portraits, exaggerating the emotions she was capturing.
+Kollwitz made artwork after World War I, and after losing her own son in the war, she often tried to explore the experience of mourning and loss.